-Every child is individual and develops these pre-reading skills at their own pace.
+Every child is an individual and develops these pre-reading skills at their own pace.
 Many 5 and 6-year-olds will lack a few skills on these lists.
 This is normal.
-You can prepare your child for reading by playing games which target those skills they need to develop.
+You can prepare your child for reading by playing games that target those skills they need to develop.

 Value the journey and trust the process.

 My deep respect for how every child develops at their own pace is why our curricula do not require a child to read independently.
-The Level Orange: Wonderful World curriculum specifically has many activities to help develop the physical and language skills that a child needs before learning to read.
+Our Wonderful World curriculum specifically has many activities to help develop the physical and language skills that a child needs before learning to read.
 Taking the time with your child to help them develop these skills builds a foundation of physical and mental strength which will support you both as you help your child learn to read.
-Once they are ready, you can get started with our Foundations and Fundamentals program that teaches writing and reading letters at a slow and steady pace .
+Once they are ready, you can get started with our Foundations and Fundamentals program which teaches writing and reading letters at a slow and steady pace.